SaiSugunSegu/dex_sugun_ws/src/dex_solution/README.md

 - In this Assignment, we will be using Pure Pursuit and adopting it to 2D Turtlebot, and adding more features from Regulated Pure Pursuit to improve the performance.

 ## Before Implementing the algorithm:
-- Creating the custom plugin using [tutorial](https://navigation.ros.org/plugin_tutorials/docs/writing_new_nav2controller_plugin.html).
-Follows steps
+- Create the custom plugin using [tutorial](https://navigation.ros.org/plugin_tutorials/docs/writing_new_nav2controller_plugin.html).
+- Follow the steps
-  - Create Plugin with neccesary virtual functions of base class, so that these methods can be called at runtime by the controller server.
+  - Create a Plugin with the necessary virtual functions of the base class, so that these methods can be called at runtime by the controller server.
-  - Export Plugin using pluginlib `PLUGINLIB_EXPORT_CLASS` and plugin description file `controller.xml`, with neccesary changes in Cmakelist.txt and package.xml
+  - Export Plugin using pluginlib `PLUGINLIB_EXPORT_CLASS` and plugin description file `controller.xml`, with necessary changes in Cmakelist.txt and package.xml
   - Create param.yaml file to feed the parameters to the plugin.